-There’s one sure-fire place to escape a cold day in Missouri … a cave.
-No, don’t go making yourself a snug little cave of your favorite blanket, a nice fire and your preferred snacks and binge-watching movie series.
-I mean actual in-the-ground, year-round, climate-controlled caves, which are abundant here in the Cave State:
+There’s one sure-fire place to escape a hot day in Missouri … a cave.
+Naturally climate-controlled show caves are abundant here in the Cave State:

 GO NOW – Caves open year-round

 Bonne Terre Mine – Bonne Terre: the hour-long tour follows old mule trails through the mine on the two upper levels.
 Be aware, there is a 65-step staircase in and out.

 Bluff Dwellers Cave – Noel: only 50 percent of this cave is developed and still the family-friendly tour is 45 minutes to an hour.
 Be sure to visit the on-site Browning Museum.

 Fantastic Caverns – Springfield: America’s only all-riding cave tour, following the path of an ancient underground river.

 Bridal Cave – Camdenton: a setting for both romance and tragedy dating back to the 1800s and the scene of more than 3,000 weddings.
 Go on a tour and hear the legends.

 Jacob’s Cave – Versailles: explore the first commercialized cave in the Lake of the Ozarks area with what is believed to be the world’s largest geode.

 Lost Canyon Cave & Nature Trail – Ridgedale: tour the nature trail and four-story cave in an electric cart and enjoy the cascading waterfall and cave bar.
 Tour lasts 40-50 minutes.

 Mark Twain Cave Complex – Hannibal: made famous by one of America’s most famous authors.
 Enjoy a one-hour tour through crisscross patterned passages, no stairs and a constant 52 degrees.